-10.4.5 Width of openings for garages and carports for all dwellings part of the dwelling, must have a total width of openings from the street, so as to reduce the potential for the facing the primary frontage of not more than 6m or half the openings of a garage or carport to dominate the width of the frontage (whichever is the lesser). primary frontage.
+10.4.5 Width of openings for garages and carports for all dwellings

+Objective: To reduce the potential for garage or carport openings to dominate the primary frontage.
+Acceptable Solutions Performance Criteria A1 P1 A garage or carport for a dwelling within 12m of a primary A garage or carport for a dwelling must be designed frontage, whether the garage or carport is free-standing or to minimise the width of its openings that are visible part of the dwelling, must have a total width of openings facing from the street, so as to reduce the potential for the the primary frontage of not more than 6m or half the width of openings of a garage or carport to dominate the the frontage (whichever is the lesser). primary frontage.
 Comment: Not applicable.
 The shed is proposed to be 22.5m N/a from the primary frontage.